 Since all conversions are done in our office, your reels are safe!
 You'll have peace of mind knowing that the people you speak to (or email) will be the same people working on your audio reels.
 Please feel free to ask questions.
 After 30+ years of converting old media, we know a thing or two.

 "They are doing an awesome job converting some very old reel-to-reel tape recordings and vinyl albums into digital format (WAV and MP3) so that I can upload them to cloud storage and share them with other members of the choir that made the recordings in the 1960's and 1970's."

 - Daniel H. (Facebook)

 There are a variety reel sizes and recording speeds.
-The most common sizes are 3" to 7" in diameter.
-Recording speeds of 3 3/4 ips and 7 1/2 ips are very common.
+The most common sizes are 3" to 7" in diameter, however we can convert up to 10.5" (NAB) reels.
+Recording speeds of 3 3/4 ips (inches per second), 7 1/2 ips, and 15 ips are common.
 So, that may not mean much to you.
 Don't worry about it!
 We'll digitize whatever is on your reel and convert it to the format you want.

 |Audio Reel Size (length)|| 1 7/8 ips

 |7 1/2 ips